-During the year ended 31 December 2019, the Company paid dividends in the amount of RUB 3 586 million (year ended 31 December 2018: RUB 3 567 million).
+During the year ended 31 December 2020, the Company paid dividends in the amount of RUB 3 527 million (year ended 31 December 2019: RUB 3 577 million).

-f) Non-controlling interests in subsidiaries
+e) Non-controlling interests in subsidiaries

 On 19 February 2019, the Group acquired a 51% stake in JSC "Leader-Invest" (note 27).
-The noncontrolling interest was measured as a 49%-share of the recognised amounts of the acquiree's net identifiable assets and amounted to RUB 15 289 million (year ended 31 December 2018 - no significant changes in non-controlling interest).
+The noncontrolling interest was measured as a 49%-share of the recognised amounts of the acquiree's net identifiable assets and amounted to RUB 15 289 million.
 On 16 August 2019, the Group acquired the remaining 49% of the share capital of JSC "Leader-Invest" for the consideration of RUB 14 600 million, while the carrying amount of the share of net assets acquired amounted to RUB 14 669 million.
 The excess of RUB 69 million of the share of net assets acquired over the consideration transferred was recognised as an increase in retained earnings.

-22 Earnings/(loss) per share
+22 Earnings per share